Fractal structure of multipartite entanglement in monitored quantum circuits: Introduction

 We study circuits where random two-qubit Clifford unitaries are interspersed with single-qubit Pauli measurements.
 In a given circuit layer, the latter occur with a probability $p$.
 This circuit exhibits a measurement-induced entanglement phase transition between the area and volume law phase~\cite{trans2,trans3}.
-By using the formalism developed in~\cite{entstructures}, we construct a number of metrics of multipartite entanglement.
-This procedure allows us to extract the largest non-separable cluster of qubits.
+By using the formalism developed in~\cite{entstructures}, we extract the largest non-separable cluster of qubits.
 The size of that cluster is known as the entanglement depth.
-We find that the entanglement depth scales as a power law with system size in both the area and the volume law phase.
-There is long range entanglement that persists even within the area law phase.
-It is more robust to single qubit projective measurements as compared to the bipartite entanglement entropy.
-We further find that the largest qubit cluster is well described as a fractal whose fractal dimension tracks the entanglement depth power law exponent away from the entanglement phase transition critical point.
-This hints towards a self similarity in the largest entangled cluster.
+We find that the entanglement depth scales as a power law with system size in both the area and the volume law phase, indicating persistence of long range entanglement even within the area law phase.
+Moreover, we find that the spatial support of the largest qubit cluster exhibits an approximate fractal structure whose fractal dimension tracks the entanglement depth power law exponent away from the entanglement phase transition critical point.
+This hints towards a self similar organization of multipartite entanglement arising from a competition between unitary gate driven coagulation and measurement-induced fragmentation of entangled clusters.

+Our results highlight multipartite entanglement structure as a complementary lens for understanding monitored quantum dynamics.
+Whereas prior work characterized measurement-induced transitions largely through bipartite entropy scaling, our analysis shows that many-body correlations can organize into self-similar, fractal structures.
+This perspective positions entanglement depth and the geometry of entangled clusters as informative diagnostics of quantum correlation structure under measurements and noise.